pdeibert/GroundSLASH/README.md

 GroundSLASH is a fork of the [ASPy](https://github.com/pdeibert/ASPy) parser and grounder for Answer Set programs, extended to the SLASH language.

-Syntactic elements (terms, literals, rules, ...) are implemented using classes which provide convenient methods and operators for handling them.
+Internally, syntactic elements (terms, literals, rules, ...) are implemented using classes which provide convenient methods and operators for handling them, allowing for easy modification and extension.

-Programs can be either constructed directly from objects or parsed and build automatically from a convenient string notation.
+Programs are usually automatically build from a convenient string notation of the input language.

 The grounding process generally follows the procedure described in [On the Foundations of Grounding in Answer Set Programming](https://arxiv.org/abs/2108.04769).